cristiantobol/developer-toolcamp/session_02_github.md

 We're going to connect using SSH keys so that we don't have to supply our username or password each time we interact with GitHub.

-GitHub enterprise has good instructions for setting this up already, so we'll follow those directly:
+GitHub Enterprise has good instructions for setting this up already, so we'll follow those directly:

 1. [Checking for existing SSH keys](https://help.github.com/enterprise/user/articles/checking-for-existing-ssh-keys)